sitegit/Guess-work-of-art/README.md

 Guess-work-of-art
 GuessWorkOfArt GuessWorkOfArt is a simple Android game that shows a work of art and offers four possible descriptions.
 The player has to choose the right one.
-Part of the error handling has not yet been implemented.

 This project uses Kotlin programming language and the following components: